KTVU (Stockton, California): Demise and legacy

 On April 30, 1955, the station broadcast for the last time.
 Its general manager told the Stockton Record newspaper, "It is economically impractical to continue daily scheduling of programs for the present."
 Dwight Newton, radio and television columnist for the San Francisco Examiner, also cited competition with KOVR, a VHF station that could be received on all television sets.

 Ashley L. Robison and Harry McCart, officers in Sacramento UHF station KCCC-TV (channel 40), purchased KTVU in August 1955 with the intention to operate it as a satellite of the Sacramento outlet; KTVU would eventually have its antenna pattern changed to focus on Stockton, Modesto, and Merced.
 The Sacramento UHF had previously been eyeing the establishment of a repeater in Pittsburg, in Contra Costa County.
 Sale talks were announced in July but collapsed in early August over the Stockton venture's indebtedness before being completed.
 In April 1956, Browen sued the two men that had bought San Joaquin Telecasters's capital stock and assets with the intention of restoring KTVU to service with KCCC; by this time, regional utility Pacific Gas and Electric Company had obtained a writ on the land because of an unpaid $12,000 electricity bill.
 Robison and McCart charged that Browen failed to fulfill certain conditions of the sale agreement.
 Other unpaid bills led to lawsuits that continued into 1956, including two motions filed by distributors of television films.
 For lack of prosecution of the construction permit, the FCC canceled it and deleted the KTVU call letters on May 22, 1956.
 In 1957, the former East Theater where KTVU had operated was reconverted to a picture house, the Capri.

 In 1958, a new television station, KTVU, began broadcasting in Oakland.
 While it was stated that the call sign had no specific meaning at the time, a 1985 newspaper article posits that engineers for the new Oakland station, having worked for Stockton's KTVU, named it in tribute.
+By the end of 1964, channel 36 would be re-allocated to San Jose, and a new station, today's KICU-TV, now a sister station to Oakland's KTVU, would begin broadcasting in 1967.